HOME › TEACHING › BIOLOGY & AI CURE

 Steven Arackal

-Steven is asking whether investment in touch and vision evolve in lockstep across rodents by measuring skull morphology traits linked to sensory structures.
-He is collecting tactile and visual trait measurements from Cricetidae skulls.
+Asking whether investment in touch and vision evolve in lockstep across rodents by measuring skull morphology traits linked to sensory structures.
+Collecting tactile and visual trait measurements from Cricetidae skulls.

 🪰